brianschrameck/arlo-local/README.md

 The Arlo Local Plugin connects Scrypted to your Arlo camera or Audio Doorbell locally, allowing you to access these Arlo devices in Scrypted without relying on their cloud offering in any way.
 This plugin is in a BETA state and NO WARRANTY IS EXPRESSED OR IMPLIED.

 This plugin must be used in conjuction with the [Arlo Cam API](https://github.com/brianschrameck/arlo-cam-api) and has been tested with Arlo Pro 2 cameras, Arlo Audio Doorbells, and a VMB4000r3 Base Station.
 It should work for other devices that are required to connect directly to the Arlo Base Station.
-It's unclear if it would work for other devices that can optionally connect to Wi-Fi directly.
+It will not work with devices that have been configured to connect directly to Wi-Fi using Arlo's configuration wizard.

 ## Features Supported